- The purpose of this notice.

 - information about your device (e.g. geographical location).

-We collect this information in a way which does not identify anyone.
-We will not associate any data gathered from this site with any personally identifying information from any source.
+We collect this information in a way which does not identify you.
+We will not associate any data gathered from this site with any personally identifying information from any source, but we may use statistics from anonymised data, or other website analytics functions.

 If we do want to collect personally identifiable information through our web site, we will be up front about this.
-We will make it clear when we collect personal information and will explain what we intend to do with it.
+We will make it clear when we are collecting personal information and will explain what we intend to do with it.

 Our legal basis for processing this data is our legitimate interest in improving our website and user experience.
 We have balanced this against your rights as a data subject.